 Create an agent with a

 displayNamethat matches the name of least one of the Google My Business listings owned by the OAuth credentials you obtained in the previous step.
-Look up locations with the Google My Business API to find the names of businesses.
+Look up locations with the Google Business Profile API to find the names of businesses.

 For name matching,

 - Each word within the agent name needs to match to a word within the GMB location.
 For example, an agent name "GMB Bakery" matches "Gmb Bakery Mountain View", "Gmb Bakery", and "gmb bakery sunnyvale", but it doesn't match "Bakery San Francisco".